-How to get the right response:
+How to choose the right knife as a gift:

 Some superstitions say that giving a knife as a gift is bad luck.
 They say it can 'sever' the relationship.
 Be heartened, there is is a sneaky loophole if you are superstitious.
 Include a coin in the box, and the recipient can use the coin to 'buy' the knife from you.
 It's sneaky, but I've cleared it with our lawyers.
+If you're only a little bit stitious, don't even worry about it!

-We’ve helped loads of people find the best gifts for weddings, anniversaries, birthdays Mother's Day and Father’s Day.
+We’ve helped loads of people find the best gifts for weddings, anniversaries, birthdays, Mother's Day and Father’s Day.
 Now Christmas is coming, and we can help.

 All of the knives I suggest here have that “wow”-inducing look.
 They are easy to care for, are something you can use every day, and they all come with a care letter so the person receiving the gift will know the story of their knife.
 Don’t forget to put a coin in the box and get a blade guard for storage.